JonasEmrich/vg-beat-detectors/README.md

-# Fast and Sample-Accurate R-Peak Detectors Based on Visibility Graphs
+# Accelerated Sample-Accurate R-Peak Detectors Based on Visibility Graphs

 This Python package provides an implementation of visibility graph (VG) based approaches for detecting R-peaks in ECG signals.
 The utilized